-Students at an advanced level of Spanish or higher will take courses at the Pontifical Catholic University of Valparaiso with local students and can choose from hundreds of courses offered from a wide variety of departments including history, business, art, geography, literature, psychology, education, religious studies, sciences and many more.
+Students at an advanced level of Spanish or higher will take courses at the Pontificia Universidad Católica de Valparaíso with local students and can choose from hundreds of courses offered from a wide variety of departments.

-Students are required to enroll in at least one "regular" course with locals and 3-4 additional courses of their choice.
+Students are required to enroll in at least one "regular" course with locals and three to four additional courses of their choice.
 Students have the option of taking any course offered with international students through the Spanish Language & Chilean Culture program.
 However, in order to optimize the academic rigor of this program, ISA strongly recommends that students enroll primarily in regular courses with locals.

-All courses are held at the main campus of the Pontifical Catholic University of Valparaíso and are taught by host university faculty.
+All courses for the Pontificia Universidad Católica de Valparaíso are held at the Valparaíso and Viña del Mar campuses, and are taught by host university faculty.
 Classmates are international and local students.

 Students who do not wish to enroll in at least one regular course with locals will be required to switch to the Spanish Language & Chilean Culture program.